taniyatalukdar/belly-button-challenge/README.md

 ![alt text](https://github.com/taniyatalukdar/belly-button-challenge/blob/main/Images/hw02.jpg)

 7. Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file

+# My static page has been deployed at: https://belly-button-challenge-amber.vercel.app/